Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 linktitle: Backup & Recovery
 description: All data created in the different solutions are backed up so it is possible to restore it in case of data loss.
 tags: [solution, architecture]
-toc: true
+toc: false
 ---

-As described below, the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where the different type of data is lost.
+As described below, the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/backupandrecovery/) there are serveral scenarious where the different type of data is lost.

 This page describes the application components that makes it possible to protect against data loss.